Geodesics in Jet Space: Calibrations: a Hamilton-Jacobi method for local minimality

-{\sc Proof} Over the interval $I$ the sign of $\dot x$ is fixed, either plus or minus.
-Choose the $\pm$ in front of the square root of equation (\ref{solve F}) accordingly.
+\begin{proof} Over the interval $I$ the sign of $\dot x$ is fixed, either plus or minus.
+Choose the sign of the square root in equation (\ref{solve F}) accordingly.
 We get a smooth solution $S(x,z) = S(x,y,z)$ to the Hamilton-Jacobi equation and the open arc of our geodesic $c(I)$ is an integral curve of $\nabla_{hor} S$.
-Thus $c|_I$ is a global minimizer within $\Omega$ by proposition \ref{HJ_min}.
-QED
+Thus $c|_I$ is a global minimizer within $\Omega$ by proposition \ref{HJ_min}. \end{proof}

 .3cm